This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 File a Civil Lawsuit

 Filing a lawsuit in Idaho for medical malpractice or discrimination can be a daunting and difficult task.
-But to get the justice your child deserves as well as damages, it is necessary.
 Let an Idaho lawyer help you get through the filing process more smoothly.

 - Medical liability/Malpractice statutes of limitation.
 (2014, March 20).
 Legislative News, Studies and Analysis | National Conference of State Legislatures.